MentalGear/website-extract-favicons/README.md

 # Extract Favicon From Url
-This script attempts to extract the highest resolution favicon URL from a given website by checking the following in order:
+CLI shell script attempting to extract the highest resolution favicon URL from a given website, by checking the following in order:

-*   `manifest.json` for web app manifests.
+*   `manifest.json` (choses the highest resolution in PWA manifest)
 *   `<link rel='apple-touch-icon'>`
 *   `<link rel='icon'>`
 *   The default `./favicon.ico` path

-If no favicon is found through these methods, it will exit with a none zero code.
+Finally, if no favicon is found through these methods, it will exit with a none zero code.

-(so if nothing is returned, you might want to use a default fallback icon, like `square-dashed` from [lucid icons](https://lucide.dev/icons/square-dashed).)

 ## Open Tasks
-[ ] should prioritize `<link rel="apple-touch-icon">` over normal `<link rel=icon/...>`

-[ ] check why notion.com is not working
+[ ] fix deterministic local tests with own server, as in /wip_local_test

 ## Usage

-### Make the script executable
+### Setup: Make the script executable

 `chmod +x extract-favicon-from-url.sh`